Garden villages: a vision of housing?

-Last July the House of Lords Select Committee on Economic Affairs stated that 300,000 homes are required each year to meet demand and address the housing crisis.
-In this month’s headlines the government approved 14 new ‘garden villages’ to partly address these targets.
+The House of Lords Select Committee has announced that 300,000 homes are required each year to meet demand and address the housing crisis.
+In this month’s headlines the government approved 14 new garden villages to partly address these targets.

 £7.4 million is to be invested to support the delivery of the new settlements, each with between 1,500 and 10,000 homes and a total of 48,000 units.
 Additionally 3 garden towns at Harlow & Gilston, Aylesbury and Taunton will be supported.